 Once a customer has experienced your brand, they will have a very different reaction to your logo.

-If that’s a good experience, they’ll be more likely to buy from you next time they see your logo on the shelf.
+If they have a good experience, they’ll be more likely to buy from you next time they see your logo on the shelf.

 If it’s a bad experience, you might not ever get a second chance.

 A brand is the set of expectations, memories, stories and relationships that, taken together, account for a consumer’s decision to choose one product or service over another.